-In this arear of study, you will learn why business owners must plan for future activities if they are to successfully manage their business.
-You will prepare and analyse budgeted accounting reports, both manually and using ICT, and suggest strategies to improve the performance of the business.
-Also, discuss and evaluate the ethical considerations associated with business decision-making and business improvement.
+Business owners must plan for future activities if they are to successfully manage the business.
+Preparing budgeted accounting reports provides the owner with information that will assist in managing and developing strategies to improve business performance.
+Students prepare and analyse budgeted accounting reports, both manually and using ICT, and suggest strategies to improve the performance of the business.
+They also discuss and evaluate the ethical considerations associated with business decision-making and business improvement.